Listen in on Episode 315 of the Dough Roller Money Podcast, where Rob talks about investment fees and whether or not they matter:

 Financial advisors generally look at the big picture when it comes to your finances.
 They can help you map out a plan for where you want to go with your money in the future.
 This could be a relatively short-term five-year plan to buy a home and start investing.
 Or it could be a 30-year vision for leaving a legacy to your heirs.

 Financial Advisor vs. Investment Advisor

 One thing many people confuse is a financial advisor versus an investment advisor.
 Some financial advisors are also Registered Investment Advisors (RIA), which are certified by either the Securities and Exchange Commission (SEC) or a state securities authority.
-But if they go by the title of financial advisor, their focus is generally going to be more broad than just your investments.
+But if they go by the title of financial advisor, their focus is generally going to be broader than just your investments.